Exclusive: Texas power regulator, under pressure to roll back storm prices, huddles with Wall Street

 “These corrections are squarely within your authority, whether by your own action or an order to ERCOT,” the senators told D’Andrea in a letter on Tuesday.

-ICE this week indefinitely delayed settling power trades tied to grid operator Electric Reliability Council of Texas (ERCOT).
+ICE this week indefinitely delayed settling trades for ancillary services contracts tied to grid operator Electric Reliability Council of Texas (ERCOT).
+The exchange has closed its much larger, systemwide contracts and has no authority to reopen settled contracts, said people familiar with the matter.

 In a note on Wednesday, analyst Julien Dumoulin-Smith wrote since D’Andrea’s rejection of repricing “recent days have seen greater uncertainty reemerge,” citing the governor and lieutenant governor’s comments.